You are here

 15 Things to Do on Memorial Day Weekend in Washington, DC

 Pay tribute to America’s heroes in the nation’s capital during this start-of-summer holiday.

-Every year since 1998, the Rolling Thunder Motorcycle Rally brings together motorcycle riders from all over the United States to honor POW’s and MIA’s who served their country during the Vietnam War.
-This “ride for freedom” draws more than 900,000 riders.
-While the riding rally, a route that starts at the North Pentagon parking lot to West Potomac Park, held on Sunday, May 29, is the main event, there are other Rolling Thunder activities too, like a candlelight vigil at the Vietnam Veterans Memorial on Friday, May 27.
-Thunder Alley opens on 22nd and Constitution Avenue NW at 9 a.m. on Saturday, May 28.
+The Rolling Thunder Motorcycle Rally brings together motorcycle riders from all over the U.S. to honor POWs and MIAs who served their country during the Vietnam War.
+This “ride for freedom,” which celebrates its 30th anniversary this year, draws more than 900,000 riders, featuring a route that starts at the Pentagon and winds through West Potomac Park.
+The rally goes down on Sunday, May 28 at 8 a.m.

 PBS’s National Memorial Day Concert salutes the sacrifice made by the men and women in uniform as well as their families.
 The free annual concert is held on the West Lawn of the U.S. Capitol on Sunday, May 28 from 8 – 9:30 p.m.
 Actors Gary Sinise and Joe Mantegna will host the proceedings, which will feature numerous other celebrity performers.

 The National Mall features plenty of ways to honor American servicemen and women.
 Visit the magnificent National World War II Memorial and its famous effervescent fountain.
 Stop to pay your respects at the Vietnam Veterans Memorial and the Vietnam Women’s Memorial; take a piece of paper from one of the volunteers and etch a name from the famous wall included in the former.
 Admire the steely faces of the 19 servicemen depicted in the Field of Service at the Korean War Veterans Memorial.